IBCNServices/tengu-charms/charms/trusty/lxc-networking/README.md

 # Overview

-This Charm configures the unit so LXC containers are bridged directly to the given network, allowing them to dhcp the network the host is connected to for ip adresses.

-This is achieved by creating the lxcbr0 interface and configuring it to connect directly to the interface of the given network.
-Default LXC containers are connected to this bridge; connecting them to the eth0 interface.
+This Charm enables networking of LXC containers on the Juju manual provider.
+This is done by bridging the network of the containers to the network specified in the config.
+This network is required to have a dhcp-server that gives out ip addresses with an indefinite lease.
+When a container boots up, it will get an IP address from the dhcp-server.

+**After this Charm entered the 'Ready' state, you cannot change the network it will connect the containers to.**

 # Usage

+Create config file `config.yaml`:

+  lxc-networking:
+    network: 192.168.14.0/24

-Deploy charm onto unit:
+Deploy charm onto the container host machines:

+    juju deploy local:lxc-networking --config config.yaml --to 0

+Deploy a dhcp-server to one of the host machines:

-    juju deploy lxc-networking --to 0
+    juju deploy local:dhcp-server --to 0

-Deploy Charm in container on unit:
+Deploy a Charm in a container on one of the container hosts:

     juju deploy wordpress --to lxc:0

-This will create container 0/lxc/0 which is connected to the eth0 interface of machine 0.
+This will create container 0/lxc/0 which is connected to the 192.168.14.0/24 interface of machine 0.
 You can verify this by running `watch juju status --format tabular`.
 You should see wordpress/0 get a public-address from the dhcp server.

 # Configuration